MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 For an explanation of the `onDidReceiveLocalNotification` callback associated with the `DarwinInitializationSettings` class, please read [this](https://github.com/MaikuB/flutter_local_notifications/tree/master/flutter_local_notifications#handling-notifications-whilst-the-app-is-in-the-foreground).

-*Note*: from version 4.0 of the plugin, calling `initialize` will not trigger the `onDidReceiveForegroundNotificationResponse` callback when the application was started by tapping on a notification to trigger.
-Use the `getNotificationAppLaunchDetails` method that is available in the plugin if you need to handle a notification triggering the launch for an app e.g. change the home route of the app for deep-linking.

 ### [iOS (all supported versions) and macOS 10.14+] Requesting notification permissions